 so that animation clips can be easily used with the entity.

-Note that it does not handle rendering of the mesh, only the vertex deformation needed to perform the skinning.
+Note that it does not handle rendering of the mesh, only the vertex deformation needed to perform the animation.

 When loading stuff from a model file you will not have to worry about any of the underlying stuff.
 All you need is an animated-entity